 The Trust actively campaigns on a range of issues, ensuring that the patient voice is heard, to improve services for those affected by a liver condition, promote early intervention and diagnosis, and to raise awareness.
 All of our work is only possible thanks to donations, including gifts in Wills.

 Love Your Liver

 We launched our Love Your Liver campaign in 2012 to raise awareness, promote good liver health and offer practical advice to the public on reducing risk factors.
 The campaign includes community-based Love Your Liver screening and scanning events, supported by liver doctors and nurses from local hospitals, an online liver health screening tool and media work to highlight the issues.
-For more information please visit our Love Your Liver website.
+For more information please visit our Love Your Liver section.

 All Party Parliamentary Groups on Alcohol and Hepatology